prachi134-hash/my-project/README.md

 # Cummins College Campus Activities Portal

-This is the official **Cummins College Campus Activities Portal**, a web application designed to showcase college events, clubs, sports, cultural activities, and provide a chatbot for student assistance.
-It is built with **Flask (Python)** for the backend and standard **HTML, CSS, and JavaScript** for the frontend.
+This is the official Cummins College Campus Activities Portal, a web application designed to showcase college events, clubs, sports, cultural activities, and provide a chatbot for student assistance.
+It is built with Flask (Python) for the backend and standard **HTML, CSS, and JavaScript** for the frontend.